 • Look for reviews online, including those from www.reviews.co.uk where you can find the good and the bad reports.
 Check how long your preferred company has been in business and that it is financially stable, particularly if you will be storing your goods for a long time.

 • Do not ask a reputable company for a special deal ‘for cash’.
 That’s not the way the professional moving industry works.
 If you do pay cash you will not receive a receipt, you will not have insurance and your goods are at risk.
-You will be asked to pay in advance for your move but the BAR Code of Practice provides financial protection for you if the company cancels or doesn’t turn up (which is very unlikely).

 • Make sure the moving companies you invite into your home to quote have a proper contact address on their company website.
 Also be wary of companies with no accreditations.